For the latest COVID-19 impacts across North West HHS, including vaccination information, click here.

 Alcohol, Tobacco, and Other Drugs Services (ATODS)

+Your treatment may be provided on a one to one basis or in a group with others with similar needs.
+Therapy can also sometimes involve partners and families.
 These services are provided within a harm minimisation approach that emphasises individual strengths, building resilience and enhancing opportunities for social inclusion.

 Acute Care Service – ACS